2 Rules You Need to Know When Buying a Car In Cash

 Pay Yourself First

 Essentially, it’s just saving.
 It’s just Rule Two.
-A “new” car is a True Expense, you put money away for it every month.
+A “new” car is a True Expense, you put money away for it every month in your savings account.
 You know you will need a new car eventually.
 It just happens.
 It’s part of life.
 It’s a living expense.
 You know you will need a new car so you start paying yourself.

 Julie and I set aside $360 per month for a new car all the time.
 When we bought our van—five or six years ago—we immediately turned around and continued setting aside $360 every month.